PratheepaJ/BANFF_project/README.md

-# Banff proteomics data analysis
+# BANF proteomics data analysis

 This is a workflow for the analysis of proteomics data from two platforms.